nanovis/Shader-Editor/README.md

 # Shader Editor
 This project is a WGSL online editor and compiler based on [WebGPU](https://gpuweb.github.io/gpuweb/)/[Emscripten](https://emscripten.org/) and [Dawn](https://dawn.googlesource.com/dawn).
 Users could write shaders to do the pixel-level operations.
 During each frame, different input uniforms are fed into shaders to utilise mouse, time and texture information.
 After logging in, users could save shaders and upload textures.

-Tested with Chrome Canary and Chromium 100.0.4868.0 with the `--enable-unsafe-webgpu` flag.
+Tested with Chrome Dev (version 103.0.5060.13) with the `--enable-unsafe-webgpu` flag.

 ## Dependences
 - Emscripten: version 3.1.10